maya-nachiappan/choose-your-own-adventure-game/README.md

 - **`void endGame()`**: Concludes the game, displays the final score of the player

-The game utilizes boolean string variables to track player decisions, weapons and abilities, and the state of the narrative, enhancing interactivity and replayability.
+The game utilizes boolean and string variables to track player decisions, weapons and abilities, and the state of the narrative, enhancing interactivity and replayability.

 ## Installation